 We landed near Barnes & Noble bookstore, not far from the campus amphitheater that plays hosts to a number of concerts each year.
 One aspect I enjoy on college game day is watching visiting fans interact with their home team counterparts for some friendly (most of the time) pregame banter.
 Purple and gold jerseys dotted the landscape as a handful of LSU faithful wandered among the MSU tents, often being invited to stop in to enjoy food and beverages, no doubt on maroon and white plates.

 No tailgate – at least any respectable Southern one – would be complete without an ample supply of food and conversation.
 Walking in Christine & Joe Krivanec’s “Coast Dawg” tent, I could tell their guests would not leave hungry.
 The Biloxi Mississippi natives spread included barbecue, jambalaya and plenty of side dishes and sweets to feed their small army of MSU fans.
-The Krivanec’s son, a graduate engineering student with a registered patent to his credit, have been tailgating at MSU for years and relish the time with family and friends.
+The Krivanec’s son, a graduate engineering student with a registered patent to his credit, has been tailgating at MSU for years and relish the time with family and friends.

 Aside from the hundreds of tents fans bring and construct themselves, Southern Tailgating and Tailgate Mississippi are two of the larger companies that provide an array of services, including tents, tables, chairs with the option to add large screen TVs and catering services for fans more inclined to walking in with little-to-no time invested in tailgating preparation.